Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

-As an expository application, take the recommender systems that were used as motivation in the introduction and provided the first application of WNNs in \cite{ruiz2020graphon}.
+As an expository application, take the recommender systems that were used as motivation in the introduction of WNNs in \citep{ruiz2020graphon}.
 An $m$-dimensional graph signal encodes the ratings given by an individual user, represented as a vertex, for each of the $m$ products that the service recommends.
-Our approach permits a GNN to be constructed from the ratings obtained from $2N$ users, which can then predict the ratings that $n \gg 2N$ users would assign to each product based on the sampled information.
-This avoids having to retrain the GNN structure as users are added or subtracted from the service, allowing for a more efficient and scalable recommender system that can adapt to changes in the user base without the burden of frequent model updates.
-Furthermore, our approach extends the methodology of \cite{ruiz2020graphon}, which constructs deterministic graphs based on pairwise correlations of user rankings, by interpreting these correlations as the likelihood of two users having overlapping tastes, therefore enabling the construction of random graphs.
-Our GNNs then provide the same level of prediction accuracy with high probability on these random graphs.
-This probabilistic framework enhances the robustness and reliability of the predictions generated by the GNN-based recommender system.
+Our approach constructs a GNN from ratings collected from $2N$ users, which then delivers predictions for $n \gg 2N$ users without requiring frequent model retraining as users join or leave, thus ensuring an adaptable and scalable recommender system.
+Furthermore, we extend the methodology of \citep{ruiz2020graphon} by interpreting user correlations as the likelihood of shared tastes, facilitating the construction of random graphs.
+Our GNN maintains high prediction accuracy on these random graphs and subsequently enhances both the robustness and reliability of the recommender system. \end{enumerate}

-\item Our results to some degree strengthen the findings presented in \cite{neuman2022superiority}, where a similar strategy of incorporating the sampling principle into a GNN structure was employed.
-A limitation of said work is the unavoidable growth in the number of layers with respect to the input feature dimension, attributed to its use of one-dimensional numerical integration methods.
-In contrast, as our approach utilizes input features in $[0,1]$, it eliminates the dependency on the input dimension and results in a streamlined GNN consisting of only two layers.
-In the graphon context, the grid lattice employed in \cite{neuman2022superiority} falls within the family of the graphons that are almost everywhere constant in a neighborhood of the diagonal.
-Consequently, with our approach, as detailed in Remark~\ref{rem:flat}, the number of weights would only accumulate to $N=C\lceil (\log(1/\varepsilon))^{1/(2(\beta-\alpha))}\rceil$.
-This further serves as a testament to the potential and the unique advantage that graphons offer in GNN applications. \end{enumerate}